-Tropical Sunrise Fruit Salad with Coconut Chia Cream
+Layered Tropical Fruit Salad

 But whatever you do, don’t skip the lightly-sweetened coconut chia cream.
 It takes just an extra couple of minutes, and it’s really what transforms a fairly basic fruit salad into something special.
 The light coconut flavor gives this a totally tropical island vibe, and by adding the chia, you get a creamy, luxurious texture.

 So whether you are planning your Mother’s Day brunch menu, want a healthy dessert, or are just trying to pretend that your days are filled with sun, sand, and surf, you need to make this!